bellaliu2023/The-Physics-Grid/README.md

 - [Engineer](engineer.md)
 - [Other](other.md)

-## Physics Topics
+## Branches of Physics

 In this section, we collect various materials related to each discipline from the perspective of physics disciplines, including:

-- [**Mechanics**](topics/mechanics.md): Studies the relationship between the motion, forces, and energy of objects.
+- [**Mechanics**](branches/mechanics.md): Studies the relationship between the motion, forces, and energy of objects.
 It primarily deals with issues related to mechanics equilibrium, kinematics, and dynamics.
 - [**Thermodynamics**](thermodynamics.md): Studies the relationship between heat and other forms of energy.
 It primarily deals with issues related to the macroscopic behavior of thermodynamic systems.
 - [**Electromagnetism**](electromagnetism.md): Studies the relationship between electricity and magnetism.
 It primarily deals with issues related to the electromagnetic field, Maxwell's equations, and electromagnetism.
 - [**Quantum Mechanics**](quantum-mechanics.md): Studies the relationship between energy and matter.
 It primarily deals with issues related to the quantum mechanical model of matter and the quantum mechanical description of physical phenomena.